ElisaQuadrini/C_Exam/README.md

 2. Clean invalid points from a path,
 3. Convert a path into a string by extracting characters from a given matrix.

+In the main function, the string str must be printed, and with the provided values the output will be BRAVO.